 which rustc && rustc --version

-If the APT version is being used but you want rustup, ensure ~/.cargo/env is sourced in your shell profile.
-For a permanent fix with rustup priority, add this to ~/.bashrc or ~/.zshrc:
+If the output shows /usr/bin/rustc (APT version) but you want rustup’s version from ~/.cargo/bin/rustc, you have three options.
+First, ensure ~/.cargo/env is sourced in your shell profile by adding this to ~/.bashrc or ~/.zshrc:

 export PATH="$HOME/.cargo/bin:$PATH"